 It is no accident that almost 20% to 25% of the total calories that are consumed come from these sources, this is very high.
 Excess calories from these sources can result in serious heart and health related issues later life.

-Are chains arranged of simple carbs, these are comprised of starches along with fiber.
+Are chains arranged of simple carbs, these are comprised of starches along with fibre.
 These can be found in plant-based foods often stored in the form of starch.

 Because of this complexity of how carbohydrates are formed into chains and the fact that they are unrefined, meaning: not reproduced or refined producing a slower calorie burn time with longer-lasting, consistent energy.